- Print

 This mechanism establishes a real-time data feed from the sensors to orchestrator over an SSH tunnel that is initiated by the orchestrator.
 Performance data is sent to orchestrator for the following types of measurements:

-Please refer to the Skylight Orchestrator CSV File Description for detailed information on these measurement types.
+Please refer to the Legacy orchestrator CSV File Description for detailed information on these measurement types.

 There is no configuration involved in the collection of the performance session data.
 It is enabled and established as soon as orchestrator establishes connectivity to a sensor that supports this mechanism.

-On loss of communications to Skylight orchestrator, the sensor will cache its data in local memory and attempt to re-establish communications.
-The amount of time a sensor using this mechanism can retain data is captured undersection section Guidelines for Collecting Metrics from Skylight Sensor Control.
+On loss of communications to Legacy orchestrator, the sensor will cache its data in local memory and attempt to re-establish communications.
+The amount of time a sensor using this mechanism can retain data is captured undersection section Guidelines for Collecting Metrics from Assurance Sensor Control.

 Once the data is in the binary files, the CSV producer will generate CSV files if the export of performance session data is enabled.
 This can be enabled via the Collection ▶ Server Configuration panel via a configurable checkbox.
 The CSV producer will generate CSV files as data points are received and stored into binary storage.
 This effectively means that under recovery operations, the exported CSV files may produce data in non-chronological order.